hsnice16/ts-sdk-example/README.md

 ## Usage

-You can use `addGreetToMsg` function to get a function that you can call to add that particular greeting to every message, you call that function with.
+You can use the `addGreetToMsg` function to get a function that you can call to add that particular greeting to every message, you call that function with.

 ```ts
 import { addGreetToMsg } from "ts-sdk-example";